tytso/xfstests-bld/Documentation/kvm-xfstests.md

 [root_fs.img.i386](https://www.kernel.org/pub/linux/kernel/people/tytso/kvm-xfstests/root_fs.img.i386)
 and a 64-bit test appliance named [root_fs.img.amd64](https://www.kernel.org/pub/linux/kernel/people/tytso/kvm-xfstests/root_fs.img.amd64).
-This file should be installed as root_fs.img in the kvm-xfstests/test-appliance directory.
+This file should be installed as root_fs.img in the test-appliance directory.

 A 64-bit x86 kernel can use both the 32-bit and 64-bit test appliance
 VM, since you can run 32-bit ELF binaries using a 64-bit kernel.